mihanovak1024/mihanovak1024.github.io/_pages/about.md

 - an automated Slovenian real estate scrapper on a DigitalOcean droplet + Android app

-and for everything I've received from the community, I wanted to give a little back, thus the idea for [Programmer's guide Slovenia](https://github.com/mihanovak1024/programmers-guide-slovenia) was born (and well appreciated too).
+and for everything I've received from the community, I wanted to give a little back, thus the idea for [Programmer's Guide Slovenia](https://github.com/mihanovak1024/programmers-guide-slovenia) was born (and well appreciated too).
 Since there were several requests from people without Facebook accounts, I did a [Bookmarklet](https://github.com/mihanovak1024/fejstbukov-parser) for Facebook post extracting, but due to Privacy concerns, it wasn't used.

 As I had a rising interest in startups, I also read all of <b style="color:#00adb5">Paul Graham's</b> essays on startups and gathered notes of each essay on <a href="/portfolio/pg-essay-highlights" target="_blank">one place</a>.

 A bit more detailed descriptions of the architectural design and flow of these programs can be seen on my <a style="font-size:1.3em" href="/portfolio"><b>Portfolio page</b></a>

+As of fall 2022 I've been developing an onboarding tool called [Highlightra](https://highlightra.com) and I've been sharing my progress on my [Twitter profile](https://twitter.com/mihanovak1024).

 ## Bookworm
 I also like to read all sorts of books which can be seen on my "list" [HERE](https://github.com/mihanovak1024/geeky-bookshelf).